 I’ve talked quite a bit about the Bilt Rewards Mastercard both on social media and the podcast.
 I don’t receive any affiliate commissions or referral credit if you sign up, so no heavy sell from me.
 However, the card makes a ton of sense for renters.
 Earn 1 point per dollar on rent as well as 2 points on travel and 3 points on dining.
 Those points transfer 1:1 to some of my favorite programs such as Hyatt and American Airlines.
 In fact, they are the only program transferring 1:1 to American Airlines right now.
-The card currently has a waitlist, but you can apply here and use my code PIM4BILT to skip the waitlist.
+You can apply here if you’re interested in the Bilt Rewards Mastercard.

 And, you can hope for another 5X promo!

 Did you enjoy this article?
 Please share it!
 There’s plenty of ways to do that below.